What are the Best Questions to Ask in a Maryland Fidelity or Relationship Polygraph Test? Samples below.....

 Sometimes, the problem is physical infidelity, while other times it revolves around financial difficulties.
 In certain instances, communication allegations such as 'sexting' or one partner's questionable past are the main concerns.

-However, the effectiveness of such a test relies heavily on the questions posed and the experience of the Polygraph Examiner.
+The effectiveness of a polygraph test relies heavily on the questions posed and the experience of the Polygraph Examiner.
 It is critical to look into the credentials of any potential polygraph examiner.
-Make sure that you talk to them - ask questions and figure out if they are a good fit for your situation.
-If they are 'too busy' to talk to you before you give them a deposit, keep looking.
+Make sure that you talk to them on the phone or in person - ask questions and figure out if they are a good fit for your situation.
+If they are 'too busy' or unwilling to talk to you before you give them a deposit, keep looking.
 Trust your gut feeling, it is probably accurate.
+At Focused Polygraph in Bethesda, Maryland, we have the professional experience and training to help you resolve issues and we talk to all clients before accepting any deposits.

-As one of our clients told me last summer: "Despite my gut feeling, I went with the first hit on Google search - it was also the cheapest - but my wife and I felt like the whole thing was hurried, inaccurate, and a waste of time and money.
+As one of our clients told me last summer: "Despite my gut feeling, I went with the first hit on Google search and picked another company for the polygraph because they all seemed the same - they one we picked was also the cheapest and I did not check the company's qualifications - after the test, my wife and I felt like the whole thing was hurried, inaccurate, and a waste of time and money.
 Now I'm back looking for another Polygraph Examiner because you get what you pay for."

-This blog post examines common questions asked during fidelity polygraph tests and considers additional polygraph questions that might be asked involving related topics.
+This blog post examines common questions asked during fidelity polygraph tests and considers additional polygraph questions that might be considered involving related topics.

 Understanding Polygraph Testing